romo/alias-earth-core/README.md

 ## Welcome

 This package is a wrapper around a vanilla web3 contract instance providing a high-level JavaScript API to interact with alias.earth on the Ethereum blockchain [on the mainnet](https://etherscan.io/address/0x8F6A7781F54335D10d02bDD9ce66ACE1647AbCA7) or [on the Rinkeby testnet](https://rinkeby.etherscan.io/address/0x731C54d14d853af7f6CB587c680Efc1db11a3757) from any MetaMask-enabled browser or Node backend.
-We're seeking developers to build applications that users can interact with using their alias.earth name.
-Please [join developer Discord](https://discord.gg/UDbqesA) to see what others are bulding and to get answers for any questions (or ideas / feature requests!) in this experimental pre-release.
+We're seeking developers to build applications that users can interact with using their alias.earth name and providing an alernative to centralized social media platforms.
+Please [join developer Discord](https://discord.gg/UDbqesA) to see what others are building and to get answers for any questions (or ideas / feature requests!) in this experimental pre-release.

 ## Contents